Improving Online Resources For Educators

 3. Content Restructuring and Organization

 Present clear guidelines focused on the importance of paraeducator training and certification, correct implementation and practical information paraeducators need while pursuing certification.
-This information should be consolidated under Paraeducator resources and be easy for users to access.
+This information should be consolidated under Paraeducator resources and be easy for users to access,

 Reflections